 - Town of Gawler Standards and Requirements for Land Development/Land Division Guidelines can be viewed HERE

 - Addendum 1 to the Town of Gawler Standards and Requirements for Land Development/Land Division Guidelines can be viewed HERE

 - Bond Agreement for Prescribed Requirements for Land Development/Land division document can be viewed HERE

 - A Checklist for Practical Completion Walkovers can be found HERE

 - Open Space Guidelines are currently under development.

 During the land development process, residents typically install a driveway crossover to access their properties and a stormwater pipe to the street kerb.
-Unless this development is authorised under the Development Act, authorisation should be sought from the Council through submitting a Section 221 application to alter or occupy a road.
+Unless this development is authorised under the Development Act, authorisation should be sought from the Council through submitting a Section 221 Application for Permit to Alter/Occupy a Road.
 The Town of Gawler provides standard details for both of these installations (refer Civil Standard Details below).

 Stormwater not only creates a nuisance but it can also contribute to structural defects and create an unhealthy condition.
 Unless subject of a recent development application, where stormwater from a site is affecting neighbouring properties, it is a civil matter to be dealt with between the property owners.

 Property owners should be aware that if the disposal of water from their site affects a building structurally, then they might be held liable for damages in the Civil courts.